AkademiXno/Akademix-workshop/Task_4/Task_4.md

 # Task 4

-### What will you learn?
+### What you'll learn?
-* Hvordan modifisere kursbeskrivelsen som blir vist på https://beta.akademix.no
+* How to modify the course description shown on https://nordbiomed.akademix.no

 ### a)

-(i) Trykk på **Setting** og **Schedule & Details**.
-Trykk på lenken under **Course Summary Page**.
-Målet til denne oppgaven er å endre denne beskrivelsen.
+(i) Click **Setting** and **Schedule & Details**.
+Click the link under **Course Summary Page**.
+The goal of Task 4 is to change this description.

 ----
-(ii) Under **Schedule & Details**, rull ned til **Introducing Your Course**.
-I boksen **Course Overview** finner du HTML-koden for websiden om kurset.
-Teksten inneholder forslag til innhold.
-Gjør noen endringer her og der, trykk **Save Changes**.
-Gå deretter til lenken øverst på samme side for å se effekten av dine endringer.
+(ii) Under **Schedule & Details**, scroll down to **Introducing Your Course**.
+In the **Course Overview** box you'll find the HTML for the course about page.
+The text contains suggested content.
+Make some adjustments and then click **Save Changes**.
+Return to the link at the top of the page to view your changes.

 ----
-(iii) Under **Course Image** finner du kursbildet som vises på https://beta.akademix.no.
-Endre URL-en til bildet (som starter med "/asset-v1") til følgende: https://beta.akademix.no/asset-v1:HiB+Oppfrisk+2016_T2+type@asset+block@oppfrisk.jpg.
-Trykk **Save Changes**.

-### Ekstra

-Om du ønsker det kan du alternativt laste opp kursbilde fra egen maskin ved å bruke **Upload Course Image**.
-Dimensjonene på bildet må være tilpasset størrelsen det får av systemet.
-Eksperimenter deg frem for å finne passende dimensjoner (220x140 vil f.eks. fungere bra).

-Gjør deg litt kjent med de andre innstillingene under **Schedule & Details** før du går tilbake til [startsiden](../README.md#oppgaver) og velger Oppgave 5.
+(iii) Below **Course Image** you'll find the course image shown on https://nordbiomed.akademix.no.
+Change the URL to another suitable image.
+Click **Save Changes**.
+You can upload an image using **Upload Course Image**.
+The dimensions of the image should be adjusted.
+Experiment until you get something that looks alright (220x140 is an example of a suitable dimension).

+Familiarize yourself with other settings under **Schedule & Details** before returning to [the start page](../README.md#tasks), selecting Task 5.